Describing late winter in Paris, American writer Ernest Hemingway wrote:

 - If you're planning to hit the Paris sales, keep your cash safe with a money belt:

-Compare Travel Packages and Book Your January Trip:Lock in a good deal on flights and hotels early by consulting the Kayak Travel Center (book direct).
+Compare Travel Packages and Book Your January Trip:Lock in a good deal on flights and hotels early by consulting well-respected travel sites like Expedia (book direct).

 Readers Respond: When is your favorite time of the year to visit Paris?